 Following from the previous point, another website localization issue to avoid is not considering thoroughly the design of your website.
 When translating your website for localization purposes, it’s important to recognise the role of your site’s design in this.

 Regardless of the CMS you’re using, one of the first things you should consider is using a well-developed theme for your site.
 Make sure that your chosen theme is widely compatible with other apps and plugins that can enhance your site’s functionality, that it uses RTL (right-to-left) formatting, and that it’s well structured and designed.
 Alternatively, if you opt for a custom theme, make sure you incorporate all of the above into your design.

 When it comes to incorporating your translated content into your site’s design, you’ll need to be mindful of what this will look like on your webfront.
 This is because languages not only differ in sound and syntax but also in terms of the space words occupy in a given sentence.

 As a result of this, it’s important to consider this when designing your site by leaving plenty of space in your design to cater for discrepancies and variations associated with translating from one language to another.

 A final err of caution would be to avoid custom fonts on your site.
 Often these customised fonts are not easily translatable and can cause unnecessary difficulty when going multilingual.

 #3 Not Considering Cultural Context

 As previously mentioned, localization is not just about translation and so, it’s also important to localize with respect to particular geographic regions.
-So, even if two countries may have the same first language, they can also have a number of distinct differences meaning you’ll have to tailor your commercial approach to each region.
+So, even if two countries may have the same first language, they can also have a number of distinct differences meaning you’ll have to tailor your commercial approach to localized language.